 Eagle’s TelePediatrics specialists are available at any hour to consult for children when they require hospital care, whether it’s during day, night, or weekend shifts.
 Telemedicine for Newborn Intensive Care Unit (NICU) support is available at a moment’s notice to evaluate and stabilize newborns, then determine next steps in their care.

-For the highest level of hospital care, newborns and pediatric patients need specialist expertise.
+For the highest level of hospital care, pediatric and neonatology patients need specialist expertise.
 A general hospitalist or internist does not have the training or experience these patients require.

 Neonatology is a medical subspecialty few community hospitals can provide, yet it is critical to the viability of a high-risk newborn.
 That’s why growing numbers of community hospitals are turning to telemedicine.